Co-Pay Assistance 101

-Co-pay assistance is financial assistance for co-pays for patients WITH insurance - but whom we would consider to be UNDERINSURED (commercial/private/Medicare).
+Co-pay assistance is financial assistance for co-pays for patients WITH insurance - but whom we would consider being UNDERINSURED (commercial/private/Medicare).

 Underinsured means that the patient has out of pocket costs, which are not covered by the medical insurance plan, which can impact financial well-being and access to care.
 When investigating your potential out of pocket responsibilities for care you want to know:

 - What is my out of pocket maximum?

 - Is this an annual amount? (i.e does it reset every year and if so, when-January (calendar year), July (fiscal year), or another anniversary date predetermined by the plan.

 - What percentage is paid by my insurance plan?

 - What will this treatment cost me?

 Both the insurance company and the insurance verifier/pre-cert coordinator/financial counselor at your treatment site should be able to get you the answers to these questions.
 Once you have ascertained that you have out of pocket responsibilities related to your treatment, it is time to investigate if you are eligible for co-pay assistance.

 Keep a notebook/folder with a section dedicated to financials, bills, and costs.
 ALWAYS keep track of whom you speak with at your treatment site, the insurance company, or any Co-pay assistance foundation.